 Electric powered vehicles

 Manufacturers including John Deere are developing tractors that use batteries and motors in place of pumps and engines.
 Chris Wiltshire, Tactical Marketing Manager at John Deere, explains: “We’re looking at all power sources, but it’s clear that we will see increased electrification of machinery in farming going forward.”
-They have developed tractors and a prototype that is powered by an electric cable.
+Electrification will come in the form of battery electric technology or hybrid electric technology which is now available is some larger tractor models.

 Although technology is constantly improving, electric battery-powered agricultural machinery is currently limited by the energy density of batteries versus traditional fuels.